Every business owner knows that very few customers actually leave a product review, no matter if their experience was negative or positive.

 Most people will just buy your #product and keep their #opinion to themselves.
 The only way you or anyone else can know what they think is if you notice them buying products from you again.Click to tweet

 So, if your products are good, you’ll have plenty of returning customers.
 But how are you going to expand your market and get new customers?
 Well, when people are unsure about buying a product, they Google it.
+It’s especially important when they want to buy something costly like gold or a car.
+It also works for time-sensitive products.
+For sure, people want to pay someone to write a paper and receive it in time.
 They’re looking for reviews to make sure their money won’t be wasted.
 That’s why having reviews on your site as well as Google reviews is of utmost importance.

 Considering reviews do tend to be a rare breed on the internet, here are our best tips on how to get customers to leave more reviews.